Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 All medications should be carried in their original containers with clear labels, so the contents are easily identified.
 The patient’s name and dosing regimen should be on each container.
 Although many travelers prefer placing medications into small containers or packing them in daily-dose containers, officials at ports of entry may require proper identification of medications.

 Travelers should carry copies of all prescriptions, including their generic names and preferably translated into the local language of the destination.
 For controlled substances and injectable medications, travelers should carry a note from the prescribing clinician or from the travel clinic on letterhead stationery.
 Translating the letter into the local language of the destination and attaching this translation to the original document may prove helpful if the document is needed during the trip.
-Certain medications are not permitted in some countries.
+Some countries do not permit certain medications.
 If there is a question about these restrictions, particularly regarding controlled substances, travelers should contact the embassy or consulate of the destination country.

 A travel health kit is useful only when it is easily accessible.
 It should be carried with the traveler at all times (such as in a carry-on bag), although sharp objects must remain in checked luggage.
-Travelers should make sure that any liquid or gel-based items packed in the carry-on bags do not exceed the size limits.
-Exceptions are made for certain medical reasons; check the Transportation Security Administration for US outbound and inbound travel (visit www.tsa.gov/traveler-information/medically-necessary-liquids; call toll-free at 866-289-9673 M–F 8 am to 11 pm, weekends and holidays 9 am to 8 pm; or e-mail TSA-ContactCenter@dhs.gov) and the embassy or consulate of the destination country for their restrictions.
+Travelers should make sure that any liquid or gel-based items packed in the carry-on bags do not exceed size limits.
+Exceptions are made for certain medical reasons; check the Transportation Security Administration for US outbound and inbound travel (call toll-free at 866-289-9673 M–F 8 am to 11 pm, weekends and holidays 9 am to 8 pm, or e-mail TSA-ContactCenter@dhs.gov) and the embassy or consulate of the destination country for their restrictions.